 The saying, “God works in mysterious ways,” comes to my mind when I think about my journey.
 I was a very sickly child.
 From the time I was born until I was seven I was often sick.
-My main problem was my respiratory track.
+My main problem was my respiratory tract.
 I either had croup, asthma, bronchitis, or all three.
 I had a cough that would rattle the windows.
 Nothing helped my condition, and every year I got worse.
 Out of desperation my dad, against my mother’s wishes, decided to take me to a chiropractor.
 Someone my dad knew had a son whose asthma was helped by this doctor, so my dad wanted to give it a try.
 To all of our amazement, I was greatly improved after the first treatment.
 From that time on, my family and I were sold on chiropractic.
 This is what I meant by God working in mysterious ways.
 No one in my family had ever been to a chiropractor before my dad took me.
 If I had not had my health problems, I would most likely not have become the doctor I am today.

 The chiropractor became our “family doctor”.
 When we got sick we went to the chiropractor first.
 The doctor would prescribe some kind of non-drug treatment for the problem.
 If our ailment was something that needed a drug, the chiropractor would send us to a medical doctor.
 I went from being a really sick kid to being very athletic.
 The care my family received from our chiropractor was great.